How to Explore the Jonathan Run Trail at Ohiopyle State Park

 Head right for the longer loop that will lead past the parking lot to the Sugar Run Trail, which leads back to the Jonathan Run Trail over 1.6 miles.

-Not so fast!
-About 400 yards from the Jonathan Run Trail, just before a wooden foot bridge, a small beaten path to the left leads a short distance down the hillside where you will find Fechter Run Falls on the right.
+About 400 yards from the Jonathan Run Trail, just before a wooden footbridge, a small beaten path to the left leads a short distance down the hillside where you will find Fechter Run Falls on the right.

-The smallest of the bunch, there is a good chance of solitude at this one.
+Th is the smallest waterfall of the bunch.
+There is a good chance of finding solitude at this one.
 That means plenty of time to snap an unobstructed photo, too!

 The shorter version, covering around 4 miles, would involve turning around and retracing your steps from Sugar Run Falls, back along the GAP and Jonathan Run trails.